SrbastianM/SrbastianM/README.md

 ### Hi there 👋

 Hello!, My name is Sebastian.
 I currently lives in lives in the Colombia.
 I've been learning code for about four years now.
 I love making and designing phone aplications with Flutter and Kotlin (and possible JavaScript in the future).
-It's fun to code something that anyone on the web can easily acceses (that's the reason why I choosed code mobile aplications) .
-I also enjoy programming in JavaScript but in this time I only focus to improve my skills in Mobile (later I re take my learning in javaScirpt.
-I love it when I can finally solve a difficult problem (even if take's a litle while).
+It's fun to code something that anyone on the web can easily acceses (that's the reason why I choosed code mobile aplications)  but at this time, I'm only focusing on improving my skills on mobile (I have plans to keep learning JS in the near future.)
+I love when I can finally solve a difficult problem or a challenge(even if take's a little while).

 For my programming projects, I usually only upload to Github once I make significant progress.
 For markdown files, I make commits much more often.
 Feel free to create a pull request to contribute to any of my repositories.